-- Open the bypass handle.
-Open the front door and place five or six double sheets of tightly twisted newspaper in the center of the firebox.
+- 1) Move the bypass handle to the BYPASS position. - 2) Open the front door and place five or six double sheets of tightly twisted newspaper in the center of the firebox.
 Arrange kindling in a tee-pee configuration over the newspaper.
-Use approximately 10 pieces of kindling, 1/2" (13 mm) in diameter and 10" to 16" (254 mm to 406 mm) long. - 2) Fully open the primary air control by sliding it fully to the left. - 3) Light the paper under the kindling.
-Leave the front door slightly ajar momentarily until the kindling begins to burn and draft begins to pull. - 4) Close the door and allow the fire to burn. - 5) Once the kindling is burning, open the front door and add logs, small at first, to build the fire up.
+Use approximately 10 pieces of kindling, 1/2" (13 mm) in diameter and 10" to 16" (254 mm to 406 mm) long. - 3) Fully open the primary air control by pulling the lever completely out, away from the firebox. - 4) Light the paper under the kindling.
+Leave the front door slightly ajar momentarily until the kindling begins to burn and draft begins to pull. - 5) Close the door and allow the fire to burn. - 6) Once the kindling is burning, open the front door and add logs, small at first, to build the fire up.
 Ensure you keep the logs away from the glass in front in order for the air-wash system to work properly.
 Keep the front door closed while the stove is in use.